11divyansh/OxyJen/README.md

 Features like, async, project loom, parallel processing, java concurrency will lay down the foundation of fail-safe graph structure for Oxyjen.

-I'm not here to compete with Langchain4j, I'm here to create a framework for devs.
+I'm not here to compete with Langchain4j, I'm here to create a reliable execution engine for devs.

 ### Why Oxyjen?